 It is understandable why you would consider taking diet pills to treat diabesity.
 After all, they’ve been around for a long time, but they won’t reduce your risk of diabesity.
 Even if everyone who suffers from diabesity took diet pills regularly, it wouldn’t make a dent in this epidemic.

 Obesity and type 2 diabetes have been growing together at an alarming rate for the past few decades.
 Between 1980 and 2013, the number of overweight and obese people grew from 857 million to 2.1 billion globally.
 Between 1980 and 2014, the number of adults with diabetes grew from 108 million to 422 million globally.
 Today, over a quarter of those who are obese also have type 2 diabetes.

 Experts have known for a long time that there was a connection between obesity and type 2 diabetes.
 After all, the fact that obesity was the number one risk factor for developing type 2 diabetes was undeniable.
-We know now that these two diseases are interdependent; they are both symptoms of an insulin dysfunction.
-Either the cells are resistant to insulin, or the pancreas is not producing enough of this hormone.
+We know now that these two diseases are interdependent, as they share the same underlying cause: either the cells are resistant to insulin, or the pancreas is not producing enough of this hormone.

 Diabesity can cause many serious health complications, including: